sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-1422	Maximum Score After Splitting a String    		55.9%	Easy
+binary string, split into two strings, your score is left0+right1. simple math.
+->>

+<<-1492	The kth Factor of n    		65.9%	Medium
+brutal force: save all factors in array
+optimization: counting only, d and n/d two loops, first go up, second go down.
+->>

+<<-1515	Best Position for a Service Centre    		36.5%	Hard
+given a list of points on 2d grids, find the location so that the sum of distance to these points is minimzed. start with an initial location and dx,dy, try to go the 4 direction and see which direction to go. reduce the step size by half each iteration. math, numerical analysis
+->>

+<<-1447	Simplified Fractions    		61.6%	Medium
+gcd.
+->>
+<<-1453	Maximum Number of Darts Inside of a Circular Dartboard    		34.7%	Hard
+given a list of points on 2d plane, return the max number of points inside a circle of radius r.
+- any pair of points can establish two circles (clockwise or counter-clockwise)
+- then check number of points inside.
+->>

 <<-1465	Maximum Area of a Piece of Cake After Horizontal and Vertical Cuts    		31.3%	Medium
 simple math, find the minw and minh and get the product.